abhayrokkam/replicating-vit/README.md

 - Using `argmax` will pick the highest probability out of all the classes which is the most likely classification of our image.

 ---

+Notes:

+> The classification head is implemented by a MLP with one hidden layer at pre-training time and by a single linear layer at fine-tuning time.